 - environmental pollutants

-Antioxidants neutralize free radicals by donating the missing electrons that destabilize them.
+Antioxidants, like vitamin E, neutralize free radicals by donating the missing electrons that destabilize them.
 Antioxidants are found in many foods and are also made in our bodies using the vitamins and minerals found in foods.

-According to the National Institutes of Health, teenagers and adults should get about 15 mg of vitamin E a day.
-Pregnant women should get the same, and breastfeeding women should up that to 19 mg.
+According to the National Institutes of Health, teenagers and adults should get about

-For children, they recommend 4-5 mg for infants, 6 mg for children between 1-3 years old, 7 mg for those between ages 4-8, and 11 mg from ages 9-13 years.
+For children, the NIH recommends 4-5 mg for infants, 6 mg for children ages 1-3, 7 mg for those ages 4-8, and 11 mg from those ages 9-13.

 You don’t need capsules and oil to get vitamin E. Many processed foods, especially cereals and juices, are fortified with vitamin E. It’s also found naturally in many foods, including: